brianritchie1312/icat.ansible/README.md

 * The setup excutable for the storage plugin returns a fatal error but still performs it's function (currently it's set to ignore this error but this needs to be improved)
 * Currently the mysql root password is automatically reset to default before running mysqld_secure_installation, it ignores errors.
 So having the password set to any other than the variable mysql_root_pass will return an error but will be skipped (including the default password).
 THIS NEEDS TO BE REPLACED!
+* The Icat Ingest Script is forced to timeout after 60secs and the resulting error is ignored
-* hosts must be added to /etc/ansible/hosts or tests/inventory and have valid ssh keys
+* Hosts must be added to `/etc/ansible/hosts` or `tests/inventory` and have valid ssh keys
+* All package installs (except pexpect) are set to present instead of latest, this greatly improves speed but may cause some problems if you have an old version of a package but with the same name, I have yet to encounter this (except for Pexpect)

 TODO
 ----